chazwatkins/ash_training/labs/9-ash-json-api.md

 For an API extension to show any attributes, calculations, they must be marked `public?`.
 Add the `public? true` option to the attributes on the `tweet`.

 8. You'll notice also that the `links` are empty.
-We can add a `get` route for to fetch a tweet.
+We can add a `get` route to fetch a tweet.

 ```elixir
 get :read, primary?: true